Successful Online Learner Characteristics

 Competent in the University's learning management system

 Duquesne University uses BlackboardTM to deliver its online courses.
-Duquesne provides online students a self-guided tutorial to learn the many tools in Blackboard and links in course sites to helpful resources.
+Duquesne provides online students a self-guided tutorial to learn the many features and functions of Blackboard.
+All course sites contain links to helpful technical support resources.
 Successful online students

 - become acquainted with the help documents and tutorials available; and

 - become well-versed in the learning tools available to them in Blackboard and other program specific applications.

 Contact your specific program of interest for further requirements, tuition and fees, and/or questions related to online learner expectations in that program.